helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 4 - Structure determination, part I - Mass spectrometry, infrared, and UV-visible spectroscopy.md

 the only detection method currently available ([*Nature* **2018**, *554*, 249](https://www.nature.com/articles/nature25456)).

-## Section 4.2: Introduction to molecular spectroscopy
+##  4.2: Introduction to molecular spectroscopy

 ### 4.2A: The electromagnetic spectrum